PC-Admin/perthserverplus.com/content/post/raid-vs-moosefs/index.md

 MooseFS offers efficient atomic snapshotting, ensuring that data integrity is maintained at all times.
 With atomic snapshotting, MooseFS takes a snapshot of the data at a specific point in time, ensuring that any changes made to the data are not reflected until the snapshot is complete.
 This approach ensures that even if there is data corruption, the snapshot can be used to restore the data to a known good state.

+### Performance

+---

+RAID was initially developed in the 1980s as a means of improving data storage reliability by distributing data across multiple disks.
+However, as storage technology has advanced, RAID has become less effective and more prone to failure.
+One of the biggest issues with RAID is that it relies on a single central server or network connection, which can become a bottleneck for I/O operations.
+This can lead to slower data access times and increased downtime for organizations.

+On the other hand, MooseFS community edition or pro is designed to support high-performance I/O operations.
+User data can be read/written simultaneously on many storage nodes, which eliminates the need for a single central server or network connection.
+This means that MooseFS can handle large amounts of data quickly and efficiently, without the risk of bottlenecking.

+### Hardware Independance

+---

+Another advantage of MooseFS is that it supports both all-flash and hybrid storage setups.
+This means that different manufacturers' disks and servers can be mixed in a single storage system, making it compatible with both old and new technology.
+In contrast, RAID systems often require all disks to be of the same type and size, which can limit flexibility and increase costs.

+Data redundancy is another critical factor to consider when choosing a storage system.
+RAID uses error correction code algorithms with up to 9 parity sums to ensure data redundancy.
+However, this approach can be inefficient as it saves less RAW space compared to an ordinary data duplication approach.
+In contrast, MooseFS ensures data redundancy by using distributed data replication across multiple storage nodes.
+This means that if one node fails, data can be retrieved from other nodes, eliminating the risk of data loss.

+### Global Trash

+---

+Another advantageous feature of MooseFS is its virtual, global space for deleted objects, which can be configured for each file and directory.
+This feature makes it easy to recover accidentally deleted data, a common issue in data storage.

 ### Summary

 ---